 That is why the doctor has to calculate the dosage and sometimes adjust the dosage of chemotherapy.
 Now, if you experience any of these side effects, speak to your doctor as they may be able to prescribe something that will lower the impact or stop the effects entirely.
 Remember, you are taking chemo to get rid of cancer, but you do not need to be miserable.

-You may want to plan for chemotherapy treatments by having a ride there and back, so you do not have to drive.
+How chemotherapy works to kill cancer may require a cancer patient to plan for multiple chemotherapy treatments by having a ride there and back, so you do not have to drive.

 If you are taking chemo drugs orally, you will be able to take them home with you, but this will require frequent and regular checkups at the doctors or clinic.